Nonsmooth frameworks for an extended Budyko model: A Nonsmooth System for a Glaciated Planet

 \subsection{Dynamics of the model}

-We now focus our analysis on the system \eqref{ig-pws}-\eqref{ig-pws1}.
-We show that its sliding dynamics guarantee exit from the snowball scenario, and use the Filippov framework to simulate stable small ice cap states and large amplitude periodic orbits.
+{We now explore the dynamics of the system \eqref{AetaPW}.
+We show that its boundary dynamics guarantee exit from the snowball scenario, and use the Filippov {perspective} to {run simulations.} We find that the system possesses a stable small ice cap regime as well as large amplitude periodic orbits that oscillate between ice-covered and ice-free states.}

-The $\eta$-nullcline, given by $h(A,\eta)=0$, is cubic in $\eta$ and linear in $A$ (see Table \ref{tab:ParValues}).
+The $\eta$-nullcline, given by $h(A,\eta)=0$, is cubic in $\eta$ and linear in $A$ (see Table \ref{tab:Fun}).
 It has a single fold in the region $0 \leq \eta \leq 1$ at $\eta =\eta_f \approx 0.77$, as can be seen in Figure \ref{critman}.
 The $A$-nullcline is the horizontal line $\eta=\eta_c$.
 If $0<\eta_c<1$, the system has a single fixed point.
 The eigenvalues associated with this fixed point are

 From this and Figure \ref{critman}, we see that if the fixed point lies above the fold and in the physical region, i.e. $\eta_f<\eta_c<1$, then it is stable, and it is unstable when $0<\eta_c<\eta_f$.
 This is reminiscent of the ``slope-stability theorem'' from the climate literature \cite{cahalan1979stability}.
 In that work, the authors related changes in slopes of equilibrium curves to changes in stability of equilibria for a globally averaged energy balance model.
 They found that a small ice cap or ice-free solution could be stable, a large ice cap was unstable, and a snowball state was again stable.